massi-ang/aws-iot-custom-authorizer-sample/README.md

 **NOTE**: if this is the first time you use CDK on this AWS account and region the deploy will fail.
 Read the instructions printed on screen on how to bootstrap the account to be able to use the CDK tool.

-The above commands will print out few output lines, with the custom authorizer lamnda arn, and the api gateway endpoint.
+The above commands will print out few output lines, with the 2 custom authorizer lamnda arn. one called `lambdaArn` and the other `lambdaArnMqtt`.
 Please note these down as they will be needed later.

 ### Create the signing key pair